Revisiting constraints on superconducting cosmic strings in light of Dark Ages global 21-cm signal

 In this work, we consider the spectrum of photons in both the radio and the ionizing $(1\,\rm keV)$ regime.
-We then study the thermal and ionization evolution of IGM and subsequent effects on the Dark Ages global 21-cm signal.
-Dark Ages can provide an astrophysical uncertainties-free window to probe exotic physics.
-The presence of strong and unknown foregrounds and the sensitivity of antennas at lower frequencies can make the detection of low-frequency Dark Ages signals a challenging task \cite{Furlanetto:2006jb, Pritchard:2011xb}.
-However, the future proposed lunar and ground-based experiment provides a promising endeavour for the detection of the signal.
-For instance, a newly proposed ground-based experiment Modules for Experiments in stellar Astrophysics (MIST) has the potential to detect the dark ages signal within the frequency range of 25–105 MHz \cite{Monsalve:2023lvo}.
-In addition to this, several proposed lunar and space-based experiments, including FARSIDE \cite{farside}, DAPPER \cite{dapper}, FarView \cite{dapper}, SEAMS \cite{seams}, and LuSee Night \cite{luseenight, 10906958}, aim to mitigate the effects of Earth's atmospheric interference and radio frequency interference (RFI), thereby enhancing observational capabilities.
-Lastly, we find that the cosmic strings that can explain excess-radio signal, shown in the previous studies \cite{Theriault:2021mrq, 10.1093/mnras/stae512, 10.1093/mnras/stae512, Cyr:2023iwu, Cyr:2023yvj}, can produce enough ionizing radiations that can ionize IGM during the dark ages and cosmic dawn.
-Therefore, we consider $5-15\,\rm mK$ change in the standard Dark Ages global 21-cm signal to draw an upper bound on the cosmic strings.
+We then study the thermal and ionization evolution of the IGM and subsequent effects on the dark ages global 21-cm signal.
+The dark ages offer an astrophysically clean window to probe exotic physics.
+However, the detection of the corresponding low-frequency 21-cm signal is extremely challenging due to strong and poorly understood foregrounds, instrumental limitations, and particularly the Earth's ionosphere, which becomes opaque below $\sim40$ MHz \cite{Furlanetto:2006jb, Pritchard:2011xb}.
+Although future ground-based experiments, such as the proposed Mapper of the IGM Spin Temperature (MIST), aim to detect the signal in the $25–105$ MHz range \cite{Monsalve:2023lvo}, ionospheric distortion severely limits such efforts at frequencies below $\sim40$ MHz.
+Overcoming these challenges is one of the main motivations for several proposed lunar and space-based missions—such as FARSIDE \cite{farside}, DAPPER \cite{dapper}, FarView \cite{dapper}, SEAMS \cite{seams}, and LuSee-Night \cite{luseenight, 10906958}--- which are designed to operate above the Earth’s ionosphere and away from terrestrial radio frequency interference (RFI), thereby improving the chances of detecting the dark ages 21-cm signal.
+Lastly, we find that the cosmic strings that can explain the excess radio signal, shown in the previous studies \cite{Theriault:2021mrq, 10.1093/mnras/stae512, Cyr:2023iwu, Cyr:2023yvj}, can also produce enough ionizing radiation that can ionize the IGM during the dark ages and cosmic dawn.
+Therefore, we consider $5-15\,\rm mK$ change in the standard dark ages global 21-cm signal to draw an upper bound on the cosmic strings.

 Throughout this paper, we work in the natural unit in which $c=\hbar=k_B=1$.
-We use parameters in the context of standard $\Lambda\rm CDM$ cosmology: $\Omega_b=0.04859$, $\Omega_m=0.315$, $\Omega_r=10^{-4}$, $h=0.68$, and $H_0=100\times h$.
+We use parameters in the context of standard $\Lambda\rm CDM$ cosmology: $\Omega_b=0.04859$, $\Omega_m=0.315$, $\Omega_r=10^{-4}$, $h=0.68$, and $H_0=100\times h$ \cite{Planck:2018vyg}.
 For the radiation-dominant era $(1+z)= \left({t'}/{t}\right)^{1/2}$, where $t'=1/(2H_0\sqrt{\Omega_r})$.
 In matter dominant era $(1+z)=\left({t_{eq}}/{t}\right)^{2/3}(1+z_{eq})$, where $z_{eq}=\left({\Omega_m}/{\Omega_r}\right)$.